Nolski/RITDJI/_posts/2015-02-25-Convictions.md

 ###### Aaron Swartz

 Aaron Swartz is a fairly significant individual in the computing community.
-Co-founding sites such as \[reddit.com], and developing the RSS 1.0 spec, he has published widely cited papers such as his landmark analysis of Wikipedia \[_”Who Writes Wikipedia”_].
-Most notably he founded the organization \[Demand Progress] which spearheaded efforts against SOPA/PIPA.
+Co-founding sites such as [reddit.com](https://reddit.com), and developing the RSS 1.0 spec, he has published widely cited papers such as his landmark analysis of Wikipedia [_”Who Writes Wikipedia”_](http://www.aaronsw.com/weblog/whowriteswikipedia).
+Most notably he founded the organization [Demand Progress](https://demandprogress.org/) which spearheaded efforts against SOPA/PIPA.

 Swartz was first noticed by federal law enforcement agencies for downloading and releasing about 2.7 million _public_ federal court documents stored in PACER.